 45 x 35 cm

-Over the past three decades, I have participated in more than 50 exhibitions, art festivals, and biennials across Armenia and internationally, including Austria, Germany, France, Italy, Greece, Bulgaria, Iran, Russia, and Georgia.
-My work was included in the Armenian Pavilion at the Venice Biennale in 2001.
-In 2010, I was selected by the international jury of Kulturkontakt Austria for an artist residency in Vienna, and in 2013 I was invited for a residency in Graz, Austria.
+Over the past three decades, she has participated in more than 50 exhibitions, art festivals, and biennials across Armenia and internationally, including Austria, Germany, France, Italy, Greece, Bulgaria, Iran, Russia, and Georgia.
+Her work was included in the Armenian Pavilion at the Venice Biennale in 2001.
+In 2010, and she was selected by the international jury of Kulturkontakt Austria for an artist residency in Vienna, and in 2013 she was invited for a residency in Graz, Austria.

-In the last five years, I have exhibited in five shows in the UK.
-My work was selected for The Ironstone Art Prize by a jury including Philip Mould OBE, Deborah Smith (Director of the Arts Council Collection), Paul Hobson (Director of Modern Art Oxford), and Finlay Taylor (Senior Tutor at the Royal College of Art).
-Additionally, my work Red Kite received a judges’ commendation in another UK exhibition.
+In the last five years, Arpine has exhibited in five shows in the UK.
+Her work was selected for The Ironstone Art Prize by a jury including Philip Mould OBE, Deborah Smith (Director of the Arts Council Collection), Paul Hobson (Director of Modern Art Oxford), and Finlay Taylor (Senior Tutor at the Royal College of Art).
+Additionally, her work Red Kite received a judges’ commendation in another UK exhibition.

-Working across installation, photography, video, sculpture, sound, object art, and painting, I allow the concept of each project to determine its medium, fostering an open and dynamic dialogue with the viewer.
+Working across installation, photography, video, sculpture, sound, object art, and painting, Arpine allows the concept of each project to determine its medium, fostering an open and dynamic dialogue with the viewer.

-In recent years, through both two- and three-dimensional works, I have focused on conveying delicacy, transparency, and ambiguity as reflections of the instability of our time.
-Layered watercolor creates subtle translucency in my paintings, while my sculptures, constructed from lightweight and fragile materials, emphasize the tension between fragility and resilience.
+In recent years, through both two- and three-dimensional works, she has focused on conveying delicacy, transparency, and ambiguity as reflections of the instability of our time.
+Layered watercolour creates subtle translucency in my paintings, while my sculptures, constructed from lightweight and fragile materials, emphasise the tension between fragility and resilience.

 People